Enigma Variations: Composition and premiere

-The European continental premiere was performed in Düsseldorf, Germany on 7 February 1901, under Julius Buths (who would also conduct the German premiere of The Dream of Gerontius in December 1901).
+The European continental premiere was given in Düsseldorf, Germany on 7 February 1901, under Julius Buths (who conducted the German premiere of The Dream of Gerontius in December of the same year).
 The work quickly achieved many international performances: from Saint Petersburg, where it delighted Alexander Glazunov and Nikolai Rimsky-Korsakov in 1904; to New York, where Gustav Mahler conducted it in 1910.